Axentro/minaxnt/README.md

 That's interesting to configure MinAXNT to use only a limited cores in order to use your computer in the same time.

-In  my case I have an Intel core-i7-4700MQ with 4 cores HT that mean I have 8 logical cores.

-To use MinAXNT on only 4 logical cores (the most powerful), you could use this external tool described bellow:
+To use MinAXNT on only 4 logical cores (the most powerful), you could use external tips described bellow:

 #### Linux with `taskset`